hsivan/automon/README.md

 You will find the output files and figures in `<automon_root>/tests/test_results/results_ablation_study_xxx` folders.

-## Distributed experiment on a real-world WAN
+### Distributed experiment on a real-world WAN
-We verified our simulation through a series of cross-region experiments on AWS.
-We conducted each run in our experiments on two clusters: one cluster is located in US-West (Oregon) region and is comprised of a single coordinator using 16 virtual CPUs and 32GB of memory;
+We include code for a series of cross-region experiments on AWS using two clusters: one cluster is located in US-West (Oregon) region and is comprised of a single coordinator using 16 virtual CPUs and 32GB of memory;
 the other one is located in US-East (Ohio) region and includes all the node tasks, each of them with 1 virtual CPU and 4GB of memory.

-To run such a distributed experiments you will need an AWS account, docker engine, docker cli, and aws cli.
+To run these distributed experiments you will need an AWS account, docker engine, docker cli, and aws cli.
 After having these tools installed and configured follow these steps:
 1. Download AutoMon's source code and the external datasets.
 2. Create AWS IAM user with  AdministratorAccess permissions and download the csv file `new_user_credentials.csv` that contains the key ID and the secret key.